sftcd/etm/etm.md

 ## Compromised (home) networks

-What we normally might consider network devices such as home routers do also run applications that can end up being adversarial, for example DNS and DHCP attacks from home routers, or other devices in the home.
+What we normally might consider network devices such as home routers do also run applications that can end up being adversarial, for example running DNS and DHCP attacks from home routers targeting other devices in the home.
 One study [home] reports on a 2011 attack that affected 4.5 million DSL modems in Brazil.
-The absence of software update [@?RFC8240] has been a major cause of these issues and rises to the level that considering this as intentional behaviour is warranted.
+The absence of software update [@?RFC8240] has been a major cause of these issues and rises to the level that considering this as intentional behaviour by device vendors who have chosen this path is warranted.

 ## Web browsers